 5. Leverage your anatomy.

-And Irisin may do just that, at least in mice.
+Irisin does this, at least in mice.
 And those newly-created brown fat cells keep burning calories after exercise is over.

 6. Increase your metabolism.

-Calorie restriction: If we cut a large amount of calories out of our diet quickly in an attempt for quick weight loss, it will actually have the opposite effect.
-Self-starvation through detoxing or fasting decreases metabolism.
+Calorie restriction: If we cut a large number of calories out of our diet quickly in an attempt for quick weight loss, it will actually have the opposite effect.
+Self-starvation through detoxing or fasting decreases metabolism over longer periods of time (1-3 months).
 Instead, maintain small, sensible deficits in calorie intake.
-A standard healthy calorie intake is 1,200 calories per day for women, and 1,800 per day for men.
+Average healthy calorie intake (restricted) is 1,200 calories per day for women and 1,800 per day for men.
+But you can calculate a more precise estimate with a FREE calculator based on the Mifflin-St. Jeor equation used to determine an individual’s resting energy expenditure.
+Studies have found this calculator to be an effective way to calculate your daily resting energy expenditure.

 Also, always remember to stay hydrated.